 If you want to find out more, this resource gives you some great advice about rebuilding your credit score.

 3. Down payment

-The amount of money that you put forward as your initial down payment is likely to have a significant impact on the overall cost of your monthly loan repayment too.
+The amount of money that you put down has a significant impact on the overall cost of your monthly loan amount.

-The down payment is essentially protection for the lender, in case you default, or walk away from the loan before the terms have expired.
-Offering a higher down payment can lower your monthly car loan repayment, while offering a smaller down payment will make it more expensive.
+The down payment protects the lender in cases where you default or walk away from the loan.
+Offering a higher down payment can lower your monthly car loan repayment.
+A smaller down payment, meanwhile, will result in higher monthly costs.

-The reason behind why the deposit affects the overall price of the auto loan is similar to other types of financing – think of buying a house, for instance.
-If you put down a higher initial deposit, you’ll end up paying a lower monthly mortgage payment.
+The reason the deposit affects the overall price of the auto loan is similar to other types of financing – buying a house, for instance.
+If you put down a higher deposit, you’ll end up paying a lower monthly mortgage payment.
 That’s because you’re effectively borrowing less from the lender.
 In simple terms that means the more you put down, the lower your bill.